 As well as timelines, jargon busters and FAQs, explore a genre such as car magazines, men's or women's titles; or the world of alternative magazines, from Huck to Hot Rum Cow.
 Find out why magazine covers look the way they do or just revel in remembering the magazines you were addicted to as a teenager – and Pink Floyd concerts.
 Or perhaps Madonna magazine covers.

-If you want tips on selling magazines on Ebay, go to the collecting page.
+If you want tips on selling or buying magazines on Ebay, go to the collecting magazines page.

 For students, lecturers and teachers there are resources such as sections on magazine cover design, the portrayal of women in the First World War and lots of tales about magazines.
-Magforum is the recommended print media resource for students on media courses vetted by OCR – the UK's international qualification awarding body set up by the universities of Oxford and Cambridge and the RSA.
+Magforum is packed with facts and ideas for projects and dissertations, and is the recommended print media resource for students on media courses vetted by OCR – the awarding body for of Oxford and Cambridge universities and the RSA.

 Then there are debates such as Photoshop and the digital manipulation of photographs.